Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/governor.md

         settings: governor_settings::Data,
         #[storage_field]
         quorum: governor_quorum::Data,
-        #[storage_field]
-        votes: votes::Data,
     }
 ```

 ## Step 4: Make your PSP22Voting contract

 Make your PSP22Voting contract which will be used for voting.
-You can use [PSP22Votes]() for this purpose.
+You can use [PSP22Votes](../PSP22/Extensions/votes.md) for this purpose.
 And then enter the address of this contract in the `token` field of the constructor.
-You can check our [PSP22Votes]() contract example.
+You can check our [PSP22Votes](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/psp22_extensions/votes) contract example.

 You can check an example of the usage of [Governance](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/governance).